 Anyway, here are some of the ‘what to see and what to do’ for your Family City Break in Prague.

 As always, the stories would be told in random order.
 A peek on the day’s events so to speak.
-First and second photos in this paragraph were taken during our walk at the walls bordering Vysehrad, a castle on a hill by the Vtlava River.
-Third photo was taken when we were going up the Petrín hill to climb up the Prague tower that resembles the Eiffel tower, only smaller.
+The photo below in this paragraph was taken during our walk at the walls bordering Vysehrad, a castle on a hill by the Vtlava River.
+The above photo was taken when we were going up the Petrín hill to climb up the Prague tower that resembles the Eiffel tower, only smaller.

 A somehow good photo view of Prague from the Petrín tower.
 The tower is not as tall as the Danube Tower but being situated on a hill, it surely gives a much higher point of view.
 Notice all the red brick roofs!
 They definitely would look awesome when covered in snow!

 Prague’s title “the City of a Hundred Spires” definitely fits it, if not it should be a Thousand Spires.
 The city outline becomes a lot interesting with all of the spires.

 Prague’s Old Town is a treasure trove of many historical significance, a lot of bric-a-brac, trinkets to distract you, local food, and Czech produce not found in other places.
 The walk leading through the Old Town was full of other tourists, many of them clad in same shirts, as they are friends of either a bride or a groom for their despedida de soltera or bachelor’s night.

 There are also street performers, men and women clad in traditional clothing, armor you can take pictures with.